rng-guy/NFSMWBartender/README.txt

  • "count" values in "Roadblocks" and "Events" spawn tables ("BartenderSettings\Advanced\Cars.ini") are ignored whenever the game requests more vehicles in total than these values would allow:
-   Once all "counts" are exhausted, every vehicle in those tables is equally likely to spawn as the next roadblock / event vehicle until the next set of roadblock / event vehicles begins.
+   Whenever all "count" values have been exhausted for a given roadblock / event, every vehicle in the relevant table may spawn without restriction until the next roadblock / event begins.

  • Making Heat transitions very fast (< 5 seconds) can cause a mix of cops from more than one "Events" spawn table ("BartenderSettings\Advanced\Cars.ini") to appear in events that feature scripted, pre-generated cops.
-This happens because, depending on your loading times, the game might update the Heat level as it requests those cops.
+This happens because, depending on your loading times, the game might update the Heat level as it requests those spawns.
 To circumvent this issue, set the event's "ForceHeatLevel" VltEd parameter to the Heat level you are aiming for instead.

  • Until the HeavyStrategy 3 and LeaderStrategy spawns have left the pursuit, they can block new